dliedke/ChatGPTExtension/README.md

 # Chat GPT Extension

-The Chat GPT extension loads the **OpenAI Chat GPT web and integrates it with Visual Studio 2022.**
+The Chat GPT extension loads the **OpenAI Chat GPT web and integrates it with Visual Studio 2022 17.14 or higher.**

 It works with Free/Plus/Pro versions of OpenAI Chat GPT web. **No OpenAI tokens are required.**